discoproject/disco/doc/start/install.rst

 You should repeat the above command on all servers that belong to your Disco cluster.
 Note that Disco should be found on the same path on all the servers.
+Alternatively, you can use a (NFS) shared home directory on all the nodes, which makes development really straightforward.

 To install system-wide, run make install as root::